kabornblack/kabornblack/README.md

 🎓 I recently completed several online web development training, where I gained hands-on experience in building websites and collaborating in a team environment.
-I have a keen eye for detail and strive to write clean, readable and maintainable code independently and collaboratively.
+I have a keen eye for detail and strive to write clean, readable and maintainable code independently and collaboratively...